 Since diamond and cubic zirconia have different chemical compositions, they differ in physical properties, one of which is their hardness and durability as a result.

 These two stones also differ in how sharp the edges of their facets are when cut and polished.
-Since CZ is not as hard as diamond, it can not be cut and faceted to match a real diamond.
+Since CZ is not as hard as a diamond, it can not be cut and faceted to match a real diamond.
 Both lab-grown and natural diamonds have very sharp facet edges, while cubic zirconia has more rounded edges, which become even more rounded with time, making the stone look foggy and dull.

 Diamond vs Cubic Zirconia Colour, Clarity and Cut